TEAMMATES/gsoc-2018/Mudit_Gupta/progress.md

 - [ ] Fix issues after code review

 Week 6 Plan:
-- [ ] Mockups for enhancements to Getting started guide
+- [x] Mockups for enhancements to Feedback session creation
-- [ ] Develop use cases/user stories + UI workflows for enhancements to Getting started guide
-- [ ] (In depth discussion to ensure common ground on design)
+- [x] In depth discussion to ensure common ground on design
+- [x] Implement drag and drop feature for other question types

+Week 6 work:
+- [x] Created mockups for improvements to feedback session creation and managing advanced settings.
+Key ideas involved:
+- Progressive disclosure
+- Marking mandatory fields
+- Improving display of more information of advanced settings
+- Improving wording of text
+- [x] Implemented drag and drop feature for MSQ questions.
+Extended [Instructor: edit MCQ question: give an easier way to reorder options](https://github.com/TEAMMATES/teammates/pull/8889) to include MSQ questions.
+- [x] Implemented drag and drop feature for Rank questions.
+Extended [Student: feedback submission: distribution points question: explain if equal points are not allowed](https://github.com/TEAMMATES/teammates/pull/8836) to include Rank questions.

+Week 6 Retrospect:
+Had to spend some time resolving merge conflicts for drag and drop PR due to previous enhancements made to distribute points questions.

 Week 7 Plan:
-- [ ]
-- [ ] Front end development for enhancements to Getting started guide
-- [ ] Writing Selenium tests
+- [x] Writing Selenium tests for drag and drop feature for MSQ and Rank questions
+- [x] Finish work on [Student: Feedback submission: Rank question: Improve explanation regarding ranking constraints](https://github.com/TEAMMATES/teammates/pull/8870)

+Week 7 Work:
+- [x] Added tests for MSQ and Rank questions for drag and drop feature.
+PRs [8889](https://github.com/TEAMMATES/teammates/pull/8889) and [8836](https://github.com/TEAMMATES/teammates/pull/8836) ready for review.
+- [x] Finished remaining work on PR [Student: Feedback submission: Rank question: Improve explanation regarding ranking constraints](https://github.com/TEAMMATES/teammates/pull/8870) after merging of [8836](https://github.com/TEAMMATES/teammates/pull/8836).
+Added tests as well
+- [x] Researched into implementation of search feature for instructor help page.

+Week 7 retrospect:
+This week involved finishing the drag and drop functionality for all question types (except Rubric).
+Everything was ready for review but later merge conflicts were reported again due to another contributor working on enhancing MCQ questions as well.
+I started researching into the implementation of a search feature for instructor help page.

 Week 8 Plan:
-- [ ]
-- [ ] Writing remaining Selenium tests (if any) and create PR
+- [ ] Create mockups for search feature
+- [ ] Implement initial working prototype of search feature
-- [ ] Code review and fix front end issues
+- [ ] Code review and fix merge conflicts with earlier PRs

 Week 9 Plan:
-- [ ]
-- [ ] Buffer period to resolve pending work from week 6-8
+- [ ] Buffer period to resolve pending issues from week 6-8
+- [ ] Optimize search function to return more relevant results
-- [ ] Fix issues after code review
+- [ ] Add tests for search feature

 Week 10 Plan:
 - [ ]